thinkjs/www.thinkjs.org/view/en/doc/2.1/index.md

 - ThinkJS is a relatively new framework, the community is not strong enough.
 - ThinkJS is short of large scale applications.

-#### Performance comparsion
+#### Performance Comparsion

-Evaluate whether a good framework, on the one hand to see the support of the function, it also depends on the performance.
-Although ThinkJS more suits for large projects, functions and complexity far exceeds Express and Koa, but the performance is not much less than the Express and Koa.
+To evaluate whether a framework is good or not, the features it provided and the performance it could reach are qually important.
+Although ThinkJS more suits for large projects, features and complexity far exceeds Express and Koa, but its performance is not much less than them.

 <img src="https://p.ssl.qhimg.com/t01897b6d34f6e0ea31.png" alt="thinkjs-performance" style="max-width:100%">

 `tips`: The above data using distributed stress testing system to test.

-All we can see is that there has just little distance in ThinkJS and Express, Koa.
-ThinkJS and Sails.js both suits large projects, but ThinkJS has higher performance than Sails.js.
+All we can see is that there has just little distance between ThinkJS and Express/Koa.
+ThinkJS and Sails.js both more suit for large projects, but ThinkJS has higher performance than Sails.js.

-You can go <https://github.com/thinkjs-team/thinkjs-performance-test> to clone all testing code and run in local.
-If you use `ab` testing tool, you shoud know it is instability on Mac.
+You can go <https://github.com/thinkjs-team/thinkjs-performance-test> to clone all testing code and run it locally.
+If you use `ab` testing tool, note that it is instability on Mac.

 ### ES6/7 reference documentation